melodyjalexander/jpmc-task-3/README.md

 # JPMC Task 3
 Starter repo for task 3 of JPMC's Forage program

+Display data visually for traders
 Use Perspective to create a chart for a trading dashboard